-

 Did You Know?

 Havashu are affectionate dogs that thrive on attention.
 They bond closely with their families and love nothing more than spending time with them.
 As long as they are well-socialized and trained, they tend to get along well with children, other dogs, and other pets.
+These are facts about the Shih Tzu and the Havanese that also apply to the Havashu.

 They even tend to be open and friendly with strangers.
-They tend to alert bark on occasion, but do not tend to bark excessively unless they have been unintentionally trained into it.
+They do tend to alert bark on occasion, but do not tend to bark excessively unless they have been unintentionally trained into it.
 It’s not a bad idea to train your dog to stop barking early on, especially as you continue to socialize them, to keep barking from becoming a nuisance.

 The Havashu is a highly adaptable dog.
 Although they are energetic and do not like to be left alone, they adapt well to apartments as well as larger homes.
 They do well in most climates, but are sensitive to heat and may need to bundle up with some winter dog products when it’s cold outside.

+Good breeding practices and the health of the parents make a big difference in the health of Havashu puppies.
 Reputable breeders should be screening their dogs to avoid passing preventable issues to puppies.
 So, make sure you ask about the health of both parents and about any tests or clearances that have been done.

 Havashu are intelligent dogs that pick up on things quickly and tend to be people pleasers.
 They are relatively easy to train, but they can have a stubborn streak.

 For the most part, they are a good fit for owners of all experience levels.
-But, you may want to be prepared to enroll in puppy training classes to help you keep training consistent and focused to overcome any stubbornness.
+But you may want to be prepared to enroll in puppy training classes to help you keep training consistent and focused to overcome any stubbornness.

-Havashu have a long-silky coat that sheds a little, if at all, year-round.
+Havashu have a long, silky coat that sheds a little, if at all, year-round.
 They don’t shed much, but you will need to brush their coat daily to remove tangles and prevent mats.
 Visits to the groomer every 4-8 weeks are recommended to keep this dog’s coat healthy and looking great.

 In addition to coat care, you will also need to take care of your Havashu’s nails, ears, and teeth.
 Nail trims once or twice a month are usually enough to keep nails from growing too long.
 Ear checks weekly with careful ear cleanings as needed can help prevent ear infections.